autolab-fi/lineRobot-micropython-course/lessons/module_8/Line Sensor Reactive LEDs.md

 These techniques transfer directly to robot code: you can gather sensor samples in a list, inspect individual positions, and turn that decision into visible feedback.

 ## Assignment
-Write a program that reads all eight Octoliner values into a list, evaluates the centre positions to decide whether the line is under the robot, mirrors that decision on both LEDs, and prints one heartbeat string in the format `LINE_LED:state=...;readings=[...]`.
-The assignment is complete when the `line_sensor_leds` verification_function receives your `LINE_LED:` line, confirms the LED state matches the list logic, and sees readings that support the decision.
+Write a program that:

+- reads all eight Octoliner values into a list
+- checks the centre positions to decide whether the line is under the robot
+- mirrors that decision on both LEDs so the lights match the list logic
+- prints one heartbeat string formatted `LINE_LED:state=...;readings=[...]`
+- completes when the `line_sensor_leds` verification_function receives your `LINE_LED:` line, confirms the LED state matches the decision, and sees readings that support the outcome

 ## Conclusion
 Nice work!
 You explored how lists organise ordered values and applied indexing to drive the robot's indicator lights.
-The next lesson keeps building list confidence while adding loops and PWM for smooth LED animation.
+You're ready to combine these ideas with other sensors and controls as you continue through the course.